Frequently Asked Questions

 -Please pull as far forward as possible when dropping off your student(s).

-When the bell rings at 8:00, students will line up in a designated spot, then your teacher will walk their class inside to our classroom.
-Please notify your child’s teacher about afterschool plans or changes to the normal afterschool schedule.
-If your student arrives to school after the tardy bell at 8:15, they will need to go check in at the office before coming to class.
+When the bell rings at 8:00, your teacher will walk their class inside to the classroom.
+We will do this for all grades during the start of the year, once students are able to find their classrooms and walk to class they will be entering the school on their own after the bell rings.
+If your student arrives to school after the tardy bell at 8:15, they will need to go through the front doors and check in at the office before going to class.

 School ends at 2:30 on regular days and 1:00 on Friday/short days.